 This is the fourth edition of CryptoLex, which was first conducted in 2018.
 The proprietary blockchain conference of Murphy & McGonigle, CryptoLex is conducted by Murphy & McGonigle’s FinTech & Blockchain Practice.

-This site is a Murphy & McGonigle resource for those interested in legal developments in the application of blockchain technology.
+This site is a resource for those interested in legal and regulatory developments in the application of blockchain technology, provided by Murphy & McGonigle.
 We regularly work with financial services companies that have a stake in legal and regulatory developments impacting blockchain technology.
-We created this site to provide the current status of the law surrounding this technology and its application in the financial services sector.
+We created this site to provide periodic updates on important developments in the law surrounding blockchain technology.

 Lawmakers in the U.S. House of Representatives have re-introduced the Token Taxonomy Act, again seeking to clarify the legal and regulatory framework around digital assets and cryptocurrencies, as well as a separate bill to establish a digital asset working group.